ZvjezdanV/OIG_Search_Process/README.md

 - Open Google Chrome
 - Navigate to the Exclusions OIG Website
 - Searches for our person of interest
-- Checks if the person has any exciusion records against them.
+- Checks if the person has any exclusion records against them.
 If they do, Python uses Selenium to scrape the data that displays on the page.
 - Creates a folder in a specified directory on the user's computer ( exact directory can be found in main_program.py )
 - Creates the person's text file in the specified directory
 - Writes the person of interest's information inside of the text file using JSON format